 WORLD CLASS: THE WINNING FORMULA

 Have you ever wondered what it is like to be crowned the world’s best bartender?
-Three previous World Class winners discuss this life-changing experience and reveal their top tips to shake off the competition, as well as the cocktails they can’t get enough of.
+Three previous World Class winners discuss this life-changing experience and reveal their top tips to shake off the competition, as well as the recipes for some world class cocktails that they can’t get enough of.

 Kaitlyn Stewart – 2017 winner, Mexico City